NBC, Fox News pull Trump immigration ad, Facebook blocks paid promotion

 "CNN has made it abundantly clear in its editorial coverage that this ad is racist," CNN's media relations Twitter account responded in a tweet to Donald Trump Jr., who said CNN refused to air the ad.
 “When presented with an opportunity to be paid to take a version of this ad, we declined.
 Those are the facts.”

 The ad centered around an undocumented immigrant who was convicted of the murder of two law enforcement officials in California.
-Critics said it was designed to stir up anger at immigrants ahead of Election Day.
+Critics said it was aimed at stirring up anger toward immigrants before Election Day.

-Brad Parscale, campaign manager for Trump's 2020 campaign, tweeted that the companies "have chosen to stand" with undocumented immigrants.
+Brad Parscale, Trump's 2020 campaign manager, tweeted that NBC, CNN and Facebook "have chosen to stand" with undocumented immigrants.

 "The #FakeNewsMedia and #PaloAltoMafia are trying to control what you see and how you think," Parscale tweet.
 "STOP THE CARAVAN!"